 All this being said, there are many reasons people study mathematics.
 For some, it's because math constitutes the elegant, logical structure which underlies all other scientific inquiry.
 For others, it's the thrill of learning how to solve the big problems using a deliberate and systematic attack.
 But for many it's the variety of career paths that open up with a degree in mathematics.
 This page will provide you with some information on why majoring in Mathematics is a good idea.

-The table on the right compares the average starting salaries for different majors.
-The data comes from the National Association of Colleges and Employers 2005 salary survey.
+The table on the right shows national average entry-level salaries for bachelors degrees in math related disciplines.
+The data comes from the National Association of Colleges and Employers 2018 salary survey.

 |Arts & Music||-.05%||-1.2%|